Changing a child’s surname

 Two years after the parties separation the mother remarried and she started using her new husband’s surname.
 The father alleged that the mother had told him that she proposed to encourage the children to use the new husband’s surname.
 The father had also observed that the library card of one of the children was in the new husband’s surname.
 The father applied to the court seeking an order that the mother be restrained from permitting the children to use any surname other than his own surname.

 The court found that the mother and her new husband, at least passively, had encouraged the children to progress towards and ultimately change their surname to that of the new husband.

 The court found that the two oldest children wanted to be known by their step-father’s surname.
 The court therefore found it appropriate to order that it was in the children’s best interests to be known by the step-father’s surname.

-Each case to change a child’s surname is unique.
-It is therefore important that prior to commencing any Application you obtain specific advice from a Family Lawyer.
-If you would like to discuss your personal circumstances with an experienced family lawyer, phone (07) 3221 4300 or email firstname.lastname@example.org or alternatively fill in our online form here to arrange a fixed fee no obligation appointment.
+If you would like to discuss your personal circumstances with an experienced family law solicitor, phone (07) 3221 4300 or email [email protected] or alternatively fill in our online form here to arrange a fixed fee no obligation appointment.